BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **SPECIAL RULES**

-The Master's Puppet — *Braga will do the Master's bidding, so long as he is well paid.*
+The Master's Puppet â€” *Braga will do the Master's bidding, so long as he is well paid.*

 As long as the Master of Lake-town has Will points remaining, if Braga declares a Heroic Action within 6" of the Master of Lake-town, roll a D6.
 On a 4+, the Heroic Action is 'free' and no points of Might are spent.

-Air of Self-importance — *Braga greatly dislikes Bard and his family, following their lead is something Braga would deem beneath him.*
+Air of Self-importance â€” *Braga greatly dislikes Bard and his family, following their lead is something Braga would deem beneath him.*

 Braga, any Lake-town Guard Captains, and any Lake-town Guard within 3" of him may not take part in any Heroic Actions called by Bard the Bowman;